 The University maintains an active patent program to encourage the broad utilization of the results of University research for the public benefit.
 The major objectives of the University patent program are to promote the progress of science and technology, to assure that inventions are made available to the public, and to provide appropriate royalty revenues to the University and to inventors.

-The act of releasing, transferring, providing access to, or divulging in any other manner, information outside of the entity holding the information.
+The release, transfer, provision of access to, or divulging in any manner of information outside the entity holding the information.

 An entity that provides funds to the University to support the conduct of a specific research project, instruction project, or othe sponsored activity.